melanchall/drywetmidi/Docs/articles/devices/Virtual-device.md

 # Virtual device

 > [!IMPORTANT]
-> Virtual devices API available for macOS only.
+> Virtual devices API is a platform-specific one so please refer to the [Supported OS](xref:a_develop_supported_os) article to learn more.
 For Windows you can use products like [virtualMIDI SDK](https://www.tobias-erichsen.de/software/virtualmidi/virtualmidi-sdk.html) or similar to work with virtual MIDI ports programmatically.
 Be careful with license of these products.

 With DryWetMIDI you can programmatically create virtual MIDI devices with the specified name using [VirtualDevice.Create](xref:Melanchall.DryWetMidi.Multimedia.VirtualDevice.Create(System.String)) method.
 In fact virtual device is an [input](xref:a_dev_input) and an [output](xref:a_dev_output) devices paired together in a way that any MIDI event sent to the output device will be immediately transfered back from the virtual device and can be received by an application from its input subdevice.